tomjn/WordPress-The-Right-Way/en/post_types/README.md

 ## Post types

 Posts, pages, attachments, and menus are all different kinds of posts.
 You can register your own post types.
-Remember to flush permalinks (manually: Dashboard > Settings > Permalinks > Save Changes or programatically via [flush_rewrite_rules](http://codex.wordpress.org/Function_Reference/flush_rewrite_rules)) when you change your post types or you'll get 404s.
+Remember to flush permalinks (manually: Dashboard > Settings > Permalinks > Save Changes or programmatically via [flush_rewrite_rules](http://codex.wordpress.org/Function_Reference/flush_rewrite_rules)) when you change your post types or you'll get 404s.
 Never flush permalinks on every page load, it's expensive!

 Posts also have post meta.